Lexx3D/MOM---My-Overpowered-M600-Klipper-macro/README.md

- Save this file f.e. as /home/pi/klipper_config/m600.cfg to leave printer.cfg nice and clean then use [include /home/pi/klipper_config/M600.cfg] in your printer.cfg Don't forget to configure default values in [gcode_makro m600cfg] down below
+ Save this file f.e. as /home/pi/klipper_config/m600.cfg to leave printer.cfg nice and clean then use [include /home/pi/klipper_config/M600.cfg] in your printer.cfg Don't forget to configure default values in [gcode_makro m600cfg]

  Usage in CURA Slicer: